sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-push/cp-mobile-dev-kit-push.md

     >More details on _MDK template_ is available in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/bas.html#creating-a-new-project-cloud-foundry).

-    >If you see *Cloud foundry token expired, continue without mobile services connection?* message, then set the Cloud Foundry environment again by clicking at bottom left corner of your status bar to initiate a valid session and repeat above steps.
+    >If you see *Cloud foundry token expired, continue without mobile services connection?* message, then set the Cloud Foundry environment again by clicking at bottom left corner of your status bar to initiate a valid session and click Start Over.

 5. After clicking **Next**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDK_Push` project in the project explorer.
 As you have already opened the workspace, there is no need to open the generated project in a new workspace.
 Ignore the pop-up or click the cross icon to hide the window.